MicrosoftDocs/defender-docs/defender-endpoint/linux-whatsnew.md

 There are multiple fixes and new changes in this release.

-- Fixes bug where infected command-line threat information was not showing correctly in security portal.
+- Fixes bug in which infected command-line threat information was not showing correctly in security portal.
 - Fixes memory leak issue in kernel space due to ebpf maps and progs not getting closed/unloaded whenever ebpf sensor is reloaded.
 Impacts kernels 3.10x and <= 4.16x.
 - Fixes bug in which disabling a preview feature wouldn't actually disable it without a MDE restart.
 - Global Exclusions feature using managed JSON is now in Public Preview. available in insiders slow from 101.23092.0012.
 Refer our public docs - [linux-exclusions](linux-exclusions.md) for more.